artsy/fresnel/README.md

 - [Kitchen Sink](examples/kitchen-sink)

-While the `Basic` and `SSR` examples will get one pretty far, `@artsy/fresnel` can do a lot more .
+While the `Basic` and `SSR` examples will get one pretty far, `@artsy/fresnel` can do a lot more.
 For an exhaustive deep-dive into its features, check out the [Kitchen Sink](examples/kitchen-sink) app.

+If you're using Gatsby, you can also try [gatsby-plugin-fresnel](https://github.com/chrissantamaria/gatsby-plugin-fresnel) for easy configuration.

 ## Why not conditionally render?